liam8888999/Recipes/README.md

 of the actual dish created.
 If you see a bad or substandard image, you may submit a better one.

-Images should be in `.webp` format and with as small file size as possible.
-If you submit an image for say, `chicken-parmesan.md`, it should be added as `/recipes/pix/chicken-parmesan.webp`.
+Images should have as small a file size as possible.
+If you submit an image for say, `chicken-parmesan.md`, it should be added as `/recipes/pix/chicken-parmesan.image-extension`.

 If you would like to add additional directional images, they should be numbered with two digits like: `/recipes/pix/chicken-parmesan-01.webp`, etc.